freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 670.1

 If you don't get a message after a command, it is likely incomplete.
 This is because you can put a command on multiple lines.
 Add two more rows.
-Give the first one values of: `Daisy`, `Sarasaland`, and `Yellow`.
+Give the first one the values: `Daisy`, `Sarasaland`, and `Yellow`.
 The second: `Yoshi`, `Dinosaur Land`, and `Green`.
 Try to do it with one command.

 #### HINTS